 or walk around the Queen Pool and Woodstock Gate.

 There’s one more area of Blenheim to explore.
 Walk to the right of the South Lawn towards the Boathouse and enjoy the Temple of Diana, the Churchill Memorial Garden

 and the Rose Garden.
 The Rose Garden was laid out in the early 1870s by the 7th Duke but was redesigned by his Head Gardener, Mr. Temple.

 And don’t miss the Cedar of Lebanon in the Park which appeared in the 2007 film, Harry Potter and the Order of the Phoenix.

 There’s so much to see at Blenheim that you can easily spend a day here.

 Henry I built a hunting lodge at Woodstock and in 1129, enclosed the park.
 Henry’s grandson, Henry II remodelled the building into Woodstock Palace.
 The Palace was developed over the centuries but was mostly destroyed during the English Civil War.

-John Churchill, 1st Duke of Marlborough was given the Royal Manor of Woodstock by Queen Anne in 1705 in gratitude for defeating the French at the Battle of Blenheim.
+John Churchill, 1st Duke of Marlborough was given the Royal Manor of Woodstock by Queen Anne in 1705 in gratitude for defeating the French at the Battle of Blindheim, close to the River Danube.
 Sir John Vanbrugh and his assistant Nicholas Hawksmoor were appointed as architects while Henry Wise designed the garden.
 In 1764, Lancelot Brown was appointed to landscape the park and at the end of the nineteenth century, the 9th Duke carried out an extensive restoration programme.
 The estate is still owned by the Dukes of Marlborough.